Zeropark bot traffic compliance team

 Higher CPM means higher ROI

 Legitimate traffic sources will be more expensive, as they hold the promise of increased ROI and attract more competitors.
-Bear in mind that you may need to regularly reconsider your bids.
-Make sure you are winning the best and most secure sources.
+Bear in mind that you may need to regularly reconsider your bids to make sure you are winning the best and most secure sources.

 With general marketing endeavors, neglecting traffic bots can cause financial losses.
-But for arbitrageurs, sending these to Google, Yahoo, or Bing feed, can pose some further complications.
+But for arbitrageurs, sending bot traffic to Google, Yahoo, or Bing feed, can pose some further complications.

 You can see Zeropark’s article about Compliance in Ad Arbitrage where we covered how important it is for all arbitrageurs to get engaged with trusted offers only, and how a dexterous Compliance Team can become an asset on your journey.